preciofishbone/OmniaDocsG2/blocks/blocks-forms/form-question/index.rst

 .. image:: form-question-add-step-move-remove.png

-To set labels for the steps, use the settings for the Stepper section:
+To set labels for the steps, use the settings for the stepper section:

 .. image:: form-question-add-step-label.png